georgeu2000/array_2d_simple/README.md

     $ bundle

-Or install it yourself as:
+Or install it without using Gemfile as:

     $ gem install array_2d_simple

 ## Usage

+Initalization:
+You must:
+    require 'array_2d_simple.rb'

+And within your model:
+    include Array2dSimple

-There are 2 ways of setting up the 2D Array:
+There are 2 ways of putting data in the 2D Array:

 1. By iterating with #set_by_rc
-2. By passing a block to #set_each
+2. By passing a block to #set_each(see below)

+##Example: A board for tic-tac-toe

+    require 'array_2d_simple.rb'

+    class Board
+      include Array2dSimple

+      def initialize
+        @board = Array2d.new( width:3, height:3 )
+      end
+    end

+To fill board with numbers 1-9 and output:

+      def fill
+        @board.set_each{ |r, c| r*3 + c+1}
+      end

+      def output
+        @board.output
+      end

 ## Contributing